 Faced with the rise of e-commerce, the habit of Millennials to spend more on experiences and less on stuff and tough competition all around, more retailers are either closing completely or pinning their futures on fewer stores.

 Here, a reckoning of the retailers that have decided to fold up at least some of their shops this year.
-The tally so far comes to about 1,488 or more stores slated to close.
-And many of retail’s biggest name are among those cutting back, including Macy’s Inc., Sears Holdings Corp., The Limited, American Apparel, BCBG Max Azria Global Holdings, Wet Seal, J.C.
+Many of retail’s biggest name are among those cutting back, including Macy’s Inc., Sears Holdings Corp., J.C.
 Penney Co.
-Inc., Abercrombie & Fitch Co., Tailored Brands, Gordmans Stores Inc., Guess Inc., Gander Mountain Co., G-III Apparel Group Ltd., Bebe Stores Inc. and, most recently, Ralph Lauren Corp.
+Inc., Abercrombie & Fitch Co., Ralph Lauren Corp. and, most recently, Sears Canada.